4.3 Acoustic tagging methods

 The acoustic processing methods in WildTrax are designed to emulate avian point counts and are an amalgamation of recommendations provided by the Bioacoustic Unit, the Boreal Avian Modelling project and Environment and Climate Change Canada based on standard methodologies.

-The processing method is chosen either during the upload stage of the media or by uploading tasks to a project and is based on two values: the processing length of the recording and the count-removal method.
+The processing method is chosen either during the upload stage of the media or by uploading tasks to a project and is based on two values: the processing length of the recording and the "count-removal" method type.

-The first component is simply the length of time you want to process the task for.
-The current options include lengths of 1, 2, 3, 4, 5, 6, 9 or 10 minutes.
+The first component is the length of time in seconds.
 The easiest way to think of count-removal is when you tag an individual of a species and then want to "remove it" from the rest of tagging.
 WildTrax will automatically implement this limit depending on the method you choose.
 Here we define the limit at the individual level, like OVEN 1 and OVEN 2.
-There are currently options for a tag per minute limit (1SPM), a tag per task limit (1SPT) or an unlimited number of tags (USPM).
+There are currently options for a tag per minute limit (1SPM), a tag per task limit (1SPT) or an unlimited number of tags (None).

 - individuals are territorial (separated spatially),